Today’s post is by Bryan Berghoef

 Look out, Monday, my hiking boots are on, and I’m coming for you.

 Bryan Berghoef is a pastor and writer who helps curate Shalem’s social media content and provides technical support for Shalem’s online courses.
-He lives with his family in Holland, Michigan.
+He is the author of the book, Pub Theology: Beer, Conversation, and God, and lives with his family in Holland, Michigan.
 You can follow Bryan on Facebook and Twitter.

 Interested in hitting the path with a group of other pilgrims?
 Shalem has several upcoming pilgrimage opportunities: Pilgrimage to Assisi: April 17-25 to Assisi, Italy; Iona Pilgrimage: June 2-12 to Iona, Scotland; A Pilgrimage to the Pacific Northwest: Sept 24-Oct 1, 2016 to the Olympic Peninsula, Washington State (more info coming soon).